Code-Institute-Submissions/second-milestone-project-15/README.md

 allows the user to manipulate data to alter what is presented to them on-screen.
 I decided to create a "personality quiz"-style assessment, with the aim of working out which central Bristol venues (i.e. pubs and bars) meet the user's needs/preferences.
 It asks the user a series of 12 questions, then suggests three Bristol pubs or bars that match their answers.
 In addition, the site uses the Google Maps and Google Places APIs to retrieve data about the three suggested venues and presents that data on the results screen.
-This includes a Google Map centered on the venue's location and a Google Maps link, the main Google photo of the venue, plus the address, phone number, website link and Google star rating of the venue.
+This includes a Google Map, a Google photo, and place details such as the website URL and Google reviews star rating.

 The project uses JavaScript to achieve three aims: DOM manipulation to change the structure and styling of the page, creating the logic of the quiz to work out the three suggested venues based on the user's answers, and access to the Google APIs to get and present data.
 There are two JavaScript files in the project: "scripts.js" for the varibles and functions,